 - Stay connected.
-We can’t support each other if we never connect.
-Try setting regular days and times to meet up with your teacher buddy virtually or in person with safe distancing.
+Sometimes we get so busy, we forget to take the time to check in with each other.
+Try setting regular days and times to meet up with your teacher friend virtually or in person.
 If you make it a ‘date’ you’re more likely to continue meeting.
 Use your get togethers to check in on each other, talk about your successes, work through problems, practice self-care techniques or just enjoy a few laughs.

-- End your get together on a positive note.
-It might feel good to vent about your problems with a buddy.
-Make sure your conversations with teaching buddies don’t focus only on the negative.
+- End your time together on a positive note.
+It might feel good to vent about your problems with a colleague.
+Make sure your conversations with teaching friends don’t focus only on the negative.
 Avoid falling into the trap of gossiping, blaming and rehashing complaints.
-Encourage each other by ending each conversation on a hopeful note.
+Encourage each other by ending each conversation on a hopeful note or with an action step for making a positive change.

-- Stop talking about work.
-Connection is what makes your teaching buddy a buddy.
-Spend time talking about things that are not work related – new recipes, hobbies, sports, exercise, a great book, music or shows you love to binge watch.
+- Fun conversations.
+Also find time to talk about things that are not work-related – new recipes, hobbies, sports, exercise, a great book, music or shows you love to binge watch.
 The list can be endless.

+- Practice self-care.
+Be sure to practice and encourage your colleagues to use self-care strategies every day, even if it’s just a few minutes.
+You can learn and share ideas with each other.
+For example, mindfulness, meditation, relaxation strategies, exercises and hobbies.
+You could even commit to doing some strategies together!
 Teachers supporting teachers results in happier, stronger, empowered adults.
-Teachers can provide and seek support among their colleagues who have insight into the day to day stressors and demands of their profession.
+Teachers can provide and seek support among their colleagues who have insight into the day-to-day stressors and demands of their profession.
 Following a few simple steps for staying connected, listening, and sharing self-care can go a long way in building a healthy teacher to teacher bond that benefits all of us in the long run.

 Looking for Specific Self-Care Ideas?